ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 + `"kinesis"` for writing enriched Snowplow events to a named Amazon Kinesis stream
 + `"stdouterr"` for writing enriched Snowplow events records to the app's own `stdout` I/O stream

-If you select `"kinesis"`, you need to also update the `enrich.streams.out` section:
+If you select `"kinesis"`, you will also need to update the `enrich.streams.out` section:

 ```
 out: {